python/typing/docs/spec/concepts.rst

 fully static types, and ``B'`` is a subtype of ``A'``.

 Consistent subtyping defines "assignability" for Python.
-An expression can be assigned to a variable (including passed as a parameter or returned from a function) if its type is a consistent subtype of the variable's type annotation (respectively, parameter's type annotation or return type annotation).
+An expression can be assigned to a variable (including passed as an argument or returned from a function) if its type is a consistent subtype of the variable's type annotation (respectively, parameter's type annotation or return type annotation).